S-W-Leong/TouchNoGo-finhack/focus.md

 - one hero ATO case
 - behavior timeline
 - deterministic behavior score with visible drivers
-- AI recommendation with evidence references
+- automated action with evidence references
-- human action and override reason
+- human override reason
+- WhatsApp re-verification prompt
+- resolved state: `REACTIVATED` or `BLOCKED`
 - masked PII
-- case note or ticket export
+- case note or manager report
 - simple Controls Lab replay

 ### V1.5 only if v1 is stable

 - one AI-generated draft rule from reviewed anomalies
 - one backup case
-- one thin integration card for Zendesk or internal case tooling
+- one natural-language manager query or report surface

 ## Modules